mmp/pbrt-v4/README.md

 today, though we'd be happy to see pbrt running on any other GPUs that provided those capabilities.

+pbrt's GPU path currently requires CUDA 11.0 or later and OptiX 7.1 or later.
+At the moment, only Linux is supported, but PRs to fix the GPU Windows build would be much appreciated.

-pbrt's GPU path currently requires CUDA 11.0 and OptiX 7.1.
-The build scripts will automatically attempt to find a CUDA compiler, looking in the usual places; the cmake output will indicate whether it was successful.
-It is necessary to manually set the cmake `PBRT_OPTIX7_PATH` configuration option to point at an OptiX 7.1 install.
+The build scripts automatically attempt to find a CUDA compiler, looking in the usual places; the cmake output will indicate whether it was successful.
+It is necessary to manually set the cmake `PBRT_OPTIX7_PATH` configuration option to point at an OptiX installation.
+By default, the GPU shader model that pbrt targets is set automatically based on the GPU in the system.
+Alternatively, the `PBRT_GPU_SHADER_MODEL` option can be set manually (e.g., `-DPBRT_GPU_SHADER_MODEL=sm_80`).

 Even when compiled with GPU support, pbrt uses the CPU by default unless the `--gpu` command-line option is given.
 Note that when rendering with